nascheme/scgi/README.txt

 Protocol
 --------

-    See http://python.ca/nas/scgi/protocol.txt for the specification of
-    the SCGI protocol.
+    SCGI is a protocol for connecting web application servers to HTTP servers (e.g. Apache).
+For typical applications, it provides much better performance verses using CGI.
+See http://python.ca/scgi/ for details on the SCGI protocol including a specification.

 Software